ANTsX/ANTs/README.md

 export PATH=/path/to/ants/bin:$PATH
 ```

-Check that this worked by running the following:
+You can check that this worked by running a command to find the path to any ANTs function:

 ```
 which antsRegistration